korzio/djv/README.md

 Dynamic Json Schema Instance

-This package contains json-schema utilty for instantiate models based on schema.
+This package contains json-schema utility for instantiating models based on [schema](tools.ietf.org/html/draft-zyp-json-schema-04).
 This is a part of **djv** packages aimed to work with json-schema.
 In future (~1 year) all **djv** packages will be unified into single package with **djv** scope.

 ## Usage